 As we age, our calorie requirement goes down.
 In fact, menopausal women need 45% fewer calories than women in their 20s.

-But it’s not all about calorie counting.
+However, it’s important to remember it’s not all about calorie counting.
 Eating the right types of food, and avoiding the wrong ones, is the true key to success.
+That’s why these days, I focus more on what I eat, rather than the calorific content, and this seems to work well for me.

 So, what does a healthy menopause diet look like?